ibm-cloud-docs/apps/tutorials/tutorial_starter_kube.md

 	   * Publishes the image to your private container registry.
 	 * The DEPLOY stage retrieves the container image from your container registry and then deploys it to your Kubernetes cluster.
 3. Click **Delivery Pipeline**.
 The pipeline stages are displayed.
-4. In the DEPLOY stage, click **View logs and history**.
+4. In the **Deploy Stage** tile, click **View logs and history**.

+## Verifying that your app is running
+{: #verify-starterkit-kube}

+After you deploy your app, the Delivery Pipeline or command line points you to the URL for your app.

+1. From your DevOps toolchain, click **Delivery Pipeline**, and then select **Deploy Stage**.
+2. Click **View logs and history**.
+3. In the log file, find the application URL:

-5. At the end of the log, look for `VIEW THE APPLICATION AT: http://<ipaddress>:<port>`, which is the URL where you can access your application.
+    At the end of the log file, search for `View the application health at: http://<ipaddress>:<port>/health`.

-6. Go to the `/health` endpoint at `http://<ipaddress>:<port>/health`.
-If the application is running in the cluster, a message that includes `{"status":"UP"}` is displayed.
+4. Go to the URL in your browser.
+If the app is running, a message that includes `Congratulations` or `{"status":"UP"}` is displayed.

-If you encounter errors with deployment, check the troubleshooting topic for known issues like [exceeding storage quota](/docs/apps/ts_apps.html#exceed_quota), or learn how to [access Kubernetes logs](/docs/apps/ts_apps.html#access_kube_logs) to look for errors.
+FIf you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt/commands.html#view) command to view the URL of your app.
+Then, go to the URL in your browser.

 ## Next steps
 {: #next-steps-startkit-kube notoc}

+* If you encounter errors with deployment, check the troubleshooting topic for known issues like [exceeding storage quota](/docs/apps/ts_apps.html#exceed_quota), or learn how to [access Kubernetes logs](/docs/apps/ts_apps.html#access_kube_logs) to look for errors.

 * Access the service configuration in your code:
 	- You can use the _@Value_ annotation, or use the Spring framework environment class _getProperty()_ method.
 For more information, see [Accessing credentials](/docs/java-spring/configuration.html#configuration#accessing-credentials).